AP6YC/ClusterValidityIndices.jl/docs/src/getting-started/basic-example.md

 # Basic Example

+This page gives a basic overview of a workflow using CVIs.
+For more detailed and interactive examples that you can run on your own in Julia notebooks, see the [Examples](@ref examples) section.

 ## CVI Full Usage Example

 Consider that you already have a dataset that is labeled by some clustering algorithm.